Azure Virtual Network Manager FAQ

 - A virtual network can be part of two network groups with direct connectivity enabled in the same or different hub-and-spoke configuration.

 You can have virtual networks with overlapping IP spaces in the same connected group.
-However, communication to an overlapped IP address will be dropped.
+However, communication to an overlapped IP address is dropped.

 The maximum number of IP prefixes in all admin rules combined is 1000.